Union City Rotary Club

 Our money is raised in several different ways:

-• Money comes from yearly donations from individuals and companies.
+• Funds come from annual donations from individuals and companies.

-• Money comes to us through codicils in wills.
+• Funds come into the program through codicils in wills.

-Additionally, we now have about $500,000.00 in a trust fund where the interest is awarded in scholarships.
-We have another $200,000.00 which was left in a will and the income from this money will go to students who are majoring in education from one of our county schools.
-Finally, there is another will that has $250,000.00 in it for our program.
+We now have approximately $500,000 in a trust fund where the interest is awarded in scholarships.
+We have another $200,000 left in a will by Madge and Elmo Short, who were long time teachers at Hornbeak, and the income from this money will go to students majoring in education from one of our county schools.

 Our main theme for the program is to help needy students get a chance to go to college.
 We started with helping graduating high school seniors get into college who might not have had a chance or motivation to attend.
 We found a lot of parents did not provide any encouragement for the student to go to college and just wanted the students to get a job and get on their own.
-A number of the Rotarians get personally involved with the students and help them register for college, complete loan forms and scholarship applications.
-A great number of our scholarship recipients are from divorced homes where many fathers are not present or involved with the students.
+A number of the Rotarians get personally involved with the students and help them register for college and check on their progress during the year.
+A great number of our scholarship recipients are from divorced homes and a large number of the fathers are not present or involved with the students.
 We have had several who have not had parents at all.
-Mr. Hardy Graham started our "Sophomore Program" by creating a funded $35,000.00 scholarship and the interest generated creates a $2,500.00 award each year.
-We encourage each student who received an award the previous year to apply again allowing us to have a large number of upperclassman awards.
-Several years ago, we started trying to get a "technology" program going for vocational students.
+Mr. Hardy Graham started our "Sophomore Program" by creating a funded $35,000 scholarship and the interest generated creates a $2,500 award each year.
+We now send an application to each student who received an award the previous year and have a large number of upperclassmen awards.
+Several years ago we started trying to get a "Technology" program started for Vo-Tech students.
 We realized that we were doing some students an injustice by getting them into college; then when they graduated they had no skills and could not find a job.
-Our rural area needs carpenters, plumbers, electricians, technicians (computer trained auto mechanics, etc.), computer repairmen, brick layers, etc. With the right training, a student can make a great living in these trades.
-Recently the USA Today stated that training people for a high-tech world is a problem.
-By 2005, 75% of all new jobs will require technical skills.
+Our rural area needed carpenters, plumbers, electricians, electronic (computer trained auto mechanics, etc.), computer repairmen, masons, etc.; a student could make a great living with training from 9 months to 2 or 3 years.
+There was a recent article in the USA Today that stated the training people for a high-tech world is a problem.
+By 2012, 75% of all new jobs will require technical skills.
 It is impossible to put a price on what it will cost to address that training crisis nationwide, but it will be expensive if the auto industry is any indication.
-Interactive Solutions, a unit of Teltronics, claims that 30% of the automotive industry's warranty repair costs are the result of faulty diagnoses by technicians.
+Interactive Solutions, a unit of Teltronics, claims that 30% of the automotive industry's warranty repair cost are the result of faulty diagnoses by technicians.
 That creates billions of dollars a year in waste associated with unnecessary labor and parts.

 A very critical part of our program is the high school guidance counselor.
-They encourage the students to complete the application and assist with any questions.
-We find a large number of students accept the fact that they cannot attend college or pursue vocational training, and this is one area that we really make a difference.
-We have a cut off of April 15th each year for the applications to get to our committee.
+They encourage the students to get the online scholarship applications completed in timely manner.
+We have a cut off of April 15 each year for the applications to get to our committee via our online application forms.
 We normally interview three days during the last of April from 7:00 AM to about 5:00 PM.
-Each member of the committee votes with a score of 1 to 10 on each student.
-We then rank the students by school and the highest ranked students get the highest monetary awards.
+Each member of the committee votes from 1 to 10 on each student and it is amazing that we almost always are within one point of each other.
+We then rank the students by school and the highest ranked students get the highest awards.

 Club History